ibm-cloud-docs/discovery-data/collection-types.md

 In {{site.data.keyword.discoveryshort}}, after you select **Web crawl** as the collection type, enter the following information:

 1. Complete the following field in **Specify where you want to crawl**:
-    -  **Starting URLs** - The URLs where the crawler begins crawling.
+    - **Starting URLs**: The URLs where the crawler begins crawling.
 By default, the web crawl can crawl subtrees, and URLs can only be crawled from the path supplied in the seed.
 Use the full URL, for example `http://www.example.com/`.
 The start URL in the web crawl has two limitations as to what is crawled:
        - It crawls the same domain name as the start URL.
        - It crawls all URL content up to and including the last slash (`/`) in **Starting URLs**.
 If your start URL has a subtree, the web crawl does not crawl that subtree, unless you specify its URL in **Starting URLs**.

 1. Click the **Add** button to add one or more starting URLs.
 After you add one or more starting URLs, you can click **Authentication settings** and select one of three authentication types to apply to your chosen starting URL: **Basic authentication**, **NTLM authentication**, or **FORM authentication**.
 Complete the following fields for your chosen authentication type:

    **Basic authentication**
-     -  **Username** - The username of the user for authentication.
+     - **Username**: The username of the user for authentication.
-     -  **Password** - The password of the user for authentication.
+     - **Password**: The password of the user for authentication.

    **NTLM authentication**
-     -  **Username** - The username of the user for authentication.
+     - **Username**: The username of the user for authentication.
-     -  **Password** - The password of the user for authentication.
+     - **Password**: The password of the user for authentication.
-     -  **NTLM domain name** - The NTLM domain name that belongs to the user who is authenticating.
+     - **NTLM domain name**: The NTLM domain name that belongs to the user who is authenticating.
-     -  **NTLM host name** - The host name of the NTLM server.
+     - **NTLM host name**: The host name of the NTLM server.

    **FORM authentication**
      1. In **Form type**, select one of the following options:
-        -  **Direct** - Click this option if you do not want to fetch the login page.
+        - **Direct**: Click this option if you do not want to fetch the login page.
-        -  **Indirect** - Click this option if you want to fetch the login page and you want to fill the parameters in the login form.
+        - **Indirect**: Click this option if you want to fetch the login page and you want to fill the parameters in the login form.
      1. Complete the following fields:
-        -  **Form login url** - This field is required if you select the **Indirect** form type.
+        - **Form login url**: This field is required if you select the **Indirect** form type.
-        -  **Form action url** - The form action URL that is required to submit the form.
+        - **Form action url**: The form action URL that is required to submit the form.
-        -  **Form name** - This field is required if you select the **Indirect** form type.
+        - **Form name**: This field is required if you select the **Indirect** form type.
      1. In **Form method**, select either **POST** or **GET**.
      1. Complete the following fields:
-        -  **Form parameters** - The list of the key-value pairs of form parameters.
+        - **Form parameters**: The list of the key-value pairs of form parameters.
 Complete the **Key** and **Value** fields, and click **+** to add one or more form parameters.

 1. Optional: Under **Proxy Settings**, set the following switch:
-    -  **Enable Proxy Settings** - Is set to **Off** by default.
+    - **Enable Proxy Settings**: Is set to **Off** by default.
 When you set **Enable Proxy Settings** to **On**, you activate proxy authentication for the starting URLs that you want to crawl.
-       - **Username** - The username that you use to authenticate with a proxy server.
+       - **Username**: The username that you use to authenticate with a proxy server.
 You can obtain your username from the website administrator.
-       - **Password** - The password that you use to authenticate with a proxy server.
+       - **Password**: The password that you use to authenticate with a proxy server.
 You can obtain your password from the website administrator.
-       - **Proxy server domain(s)** - The domain(s) that the host resides in.
+       - **Proxy server domain(s)**: The domain(s) that the host resides in.
 You can specify a wildcard in this field, such as an asterisk (`*`) to crawl all domains or a leading asterisk (`*.server1.bar.com`) to crawl domains that match a pattern.
-       - **Proxy server host name or IP address** - The host name, if you want to access the server by using a LAN, or the IP address of the server that you want to use as the proxy server.
+       - **Proxy server host name or IP address**: The host name, if you want to access the server by using a LAN, or the IP address of the server that you want to use as the proxy server.
-       - **Proxy server port number** - The network port that you want to connect to on the proxy server.
+       - **Proxy server port number**: The network port that you want to connect to on the proxy server.

 1. Optional: Complete the following fields in **Advanced Configuration**:
-    -  **Code page to use** - The field used to enter the character encoding.
+    - **Code page to use**: The field used to enter the character encoding.
 If unspecified, the default value used is `UTF-8`.

        If you are crawling Chinese websites, enter `UTF-8` as the character set in **Code page to use**.
        {: tip}

-    -  **URL Path Depth** - The depth of a website to crawl, indicated by subtrees in a link.
+    - **URL Path Depth**: The depth of a website to crawl, indicated by subtrees in a link.
 For example, `https://www.example.com/some/more/examples/index.html` has a path depth of 4, `/some/more/examples/index`.
 You can only enter a positive value.
 If unspecified, the default value is `5`.
 The maximum path depth is `20`.
-    -  **Maximum hops** - The number of consecutive links to follow from the start URL.
+    - **Maximum hops**: The number of consecutive links to follow from the start URL.
 If unspecified, the default value is `5`.
 The maximum number of links that you can follow is `20`.
 If you want to disable this field, enter `-1`, but if you want to enable it, enter a positive value.
 You can only crawl links that are within the hop.
 If there is a link that you want to crawl that is out of reach of the hop, you must enter that link in **Starting URLs** to crawl the web page.
 1. Optional: Set the following switch:
-    -  **Ignore certificate** - If you enable this option, ignores any SSL certificates that are present on websites.
+    - **Ignore certificate**: If you enable this option, ignores any SSL certificates that are present on websites.
 This option only applies to HTTPS websites.
 1. Click **Finish**.

 After the crawl begins, the **Activity** tab opens and updates as documents are added to the collection.